Vimby/tindog-website/README.md

-This is a my bootstrap project
+This is a bootstrap project